apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

 test internally using the Sun JVM, so some of these tunings won't apply to JDKs from other providers (e.g. IBM or JRockit)

-- Garbage collection.
-For smooth server operation we recommend using a parallel garbage collection algorithm, e.g. using the JVM argument `-XX:+UseParallelOldGC` on Sun JDKs.

 - Memory settings.
 Give as much memory as you can to the server.
 Apache ActiveMQ Artemis can run in low memory by using paging (described in [Paging](paging.md)) but if it can run with all queues in RAM this will improve